zemlyanoialex/pure-givingcircles/README.md

 ## Installation

+IMPORTANT:  At this time the plugin requires a name change after extracting from Github.
+After downloading the source code from Github unzip the files and rename the folder **/purecharity-wp-givingcircles** and compress as **purecharity-wp-givingcircles.zip** if you plan to use the Wordpress plugin installer via upload.

 In order to install the plugin:

 1. Copy the `/purecharity-wp-givingcirles` folder to the `/wp-content/plugins` on your WP install